raquo/Laminar/website/docs/documentation.md

 And of course, every Modifier has a public `apply(element: El)` method that you can use to manually apply it to any element, for example: `(color := "red")(element)`.

-Using manual application is only encouraged when it's not enabling imperative coding patterns.
-You should learn to use [Reactive Data](#reactive-data) effectively before you sprinkle your code with manual applications.
+Using `amend` judiciously is the backbone of good Laminar component patterns, but make sure that you don't over-rely on manual applications of modifiers as this can result in a messy imperative codebase.
+Learn to use [Reactive Data](#reactive-data) effectively.

 ### inContext

-Sometimes you may need to have a reference to the element before you can decide which modifier to apply to it.
+Sometimes you need to have a reference to the element before you can decide which modifier to apply to it.
 For example, one use case is getting dimensions or coordinates in response to some event.

 ```scala
 div(inContext(thisNode => onClick.mapTo(getCoordinates(thisNode)) --> bus))